 The Hospital's policy is to recognise transfers into and out of fair value hierarchy levels as at the end of the reporting period.
+Valuation techniques and inputs used to derive Level 2 and 3 fair values are at note 15 and 17.2

-During 2022 and 2021, the Hospital had no valuations categorised into Level 1 or 2.
+During 2024 and 2023, the Hospital had no valuations categorised into Level 1.